-The Seneca has yet to stretch out to its pre-plague wingspan.
-A 2 a.m. close is still a relatively distant prospect, but 11 p.m. is looking feasible, according to Tom Ballinger, and 12 a.m. is visible on the horizon.
+The Seneca, for all its new additions, has yet to stretch out to its pre-plague wingspan.
+A 2 a.m. close is still a relatively distant prospect, but 11 p.m. is looking feasible according to Tom Ballinger, and 12 a.m. is visible on the horizon.
 The spacious back room, which houses a pool table, is still being used for staging and storage.

 Currently, The Seneca’s hours are 11 .a.m to 6 p.m., Thursday through Sunday, but that should change soon.
 Glue yourself to their Instagram for updates on the Saturday Farmer’s Market, the TBD “oyster fest” and sundry.